Put the Web in Web API

 Case in point: It wasn’t long after Google offered an API for Google Maps that thousands of third-party developers stepped forward with unique and innovative applications that consumed the API, incorporating Google’s mapping functionality directly into their apps.
 Think Yelp, Lyft, Tesla, and any other application that provides a map with the Google copyright in the corner.

 The API economy’s growth is driven by service providers that compete to address this thirst for greater developer productivity and common data.
-For each of the various types of functionality that can be invoked via API (such as credit card processing, mapping, navigation, and translation), there are often multiple API providers competing for the attention of application developers.
-In turn, as more features are supplied in the form of API-based services, the API economy is accelerating the trend toward a world of applications that are primarily composed of off-the-shelf APIs.
+For each of the various types of functionality that can be invoked via API (such as credit card processing, mapping, navigation, and translation), there are often multiple API providers competing for the attention of application developers and citizen integrators.
+In turn, as more features are supplied in the form of API-based services , the API economy is accelerating the trend toward a world of applications that are primarily composed of off-the-shelf APIs.
 The more composable the final solution is, the more flexible it is to take on new features from other APIs that raise the bar in terms of overall business capability.

 You may be thinking networkable APIs are the greatest thing since sliced bread.
 You also may be wondering, if they’re so great, why didn’t the tech industry come up with them earlier?
 As it turns out, it did.